 The success rate of trabeculectomy is 95%.
 It is a well established surgery and with the Moorfields safe surgery technique, it has been refined further and today is considered the gold standard filtration surgery in glaucoma nationwide.
 But, as with every operation, there is always a small risk of complications, most of which are mild and temporary.
 These include:

-Below you can find out the answers to some of the commonest questions our expert surgeon, Ms Sally Ameen is asked about trabeculectomy.
+Below you can find out the answers to some of the most common questions our expert surgeon, Ms Sally Ameen is asked about trabeculectomy.

 The lifespan of a trabeculectomy operation is usually 15-20 years.
 This is depending on a number of factors: the age of the patient when the surgery is performed, the anti-scarring agent used during the surgery, the post op healing process and if the eye is subjected to any further surgeries.